2/14th Battalion (Australia): Middle East

-Following this, on 17 June, the battalion was moved to the central sector of the Allied advance in order to reinforce the 2/31st Battalion, attached to the 25th Brigade, which was holding off a Vichy French counter-attack at Jezzine.
+Following this, on 17 June, the battalion was moved to the central sector of the Allied advance to reinforce the 2/31st Battalion, attached to the 25th Brigade, which was holding off a Vichy French counter-attack at Jezzine.
 After Damascus was captured on 22 June, the 2/14th Battalion was committed to the fighting to secure a number of features on Mount Kharatt, high ground north-east of the town which dominated the surrounding area.
 These attacks proved unsuccessful, and quite costly for the 2/14th, with 12 killed and 47 wounded on 24 June.
 The fighting around Jezzine continued until 29 June when the French began to withdraw.
 After this, the Australians regained the initiative and on 2 July the 2/14th Battalion left Jezzine to begin preparations for the Battle of Damour, to which it was committed on 5 July 1941.
 Between then and 9 July, the 2/14th were involved in a number of attacks, capturing French positions on Hills 243 and 567.

 On 12 July, an armistice came into effect, ending the fighting.
 Following this, the 2/14th Battalion was initially used to conduct battlefield clearance tasks before moving to Beirut where the men were used as garrison troops overseeing the repatriation of captured Vichy soldiers to France.
 Later, in September, the battalion was transferred to the north to construct defensive positions near Tripoli in Lebanon.
 In December 1941, following the Japanese attacks on Pearl Harbor and in Malaya, the decision was made to bring the 6th and 7th Divisions back to Australia.
 In early January 1942, the 7th Division left Syria, where it had been undertaking garrison duties, and returned to Palestine.
 The 2/14th were moved to a camp near Jerusalem, and during this time command of the battalion passed to Lieutenant Colonel Arthur Key, who had previously commanded the 2/8th Battalion.
 On 30 January 1942 the 2/14th Battalion embarked on the transport Ile de France from Port Tewfik in Egypt, bound for Australia.
 The 2/14th's casualties during its deployment to the Middle East were 21 killed, 94 wounded and 11 captured.